maelstrom-software/maelstrom/website/content/blog/why-maelstrom-emily/index.md

 ## Conclusion

 These concepts aren’t new.
-Mainstream discussions about code hygiene and best practices identified decades ago that hermetic, early testing is the ideal practice for overall code quality and team efficiency.
+Mainstream discussions about code hygiene and best practices identified decades ago that isolated, early testing is the ideal practice for overall code quality and team efficiency.
 The thing that’s changed is that now we have access to the technology needed to make it a practical solution rather than simply a theorhetical one.